lukechu10/Minecraft-Box-Launcher/README.md

 ## Contributing
 See [CONTRIBUTING.md](https://github.com/lukechu10/Minecraft-Box-Launcher/blob/master/.github/CONTRIBUTING.md) for more details

 Thanks for showing interest in this project.
-We really need help to make this a great Minecraft launcher.
+There is still a lot of work todo before the launcher is useful.

 ### Seting up your environment
 Visual Studio Code is recommended for developping Minecraft Box.